melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 that 4.44% of the catches from this model should be apportioned to the northern management unit for vermilion rockfish.

 The STAT cautions that the GMT projections for catches in 2021-2022 (22 mt per year) exceed the maximum sustainable yield according to both proxies ($B_{40\%}$ and $SPR_{50\%}$) as well as the MSY value based on the estimated value of steepness (Table \@ref(tab:referenceES)).
 The northern California stock is just above target biomass in 2021 (43% of unfished spawning ouptut), so these catch levels are unlikely to result in significant stock declines over a short period of time.
 However, similar catch levels would exceed the overfishing limits (OFL) if carried forward for 2023 and beyond (Table \@ref(tab:CombinedRefPtsES)), and would be unsustainable in the long term.
-Given recent and projected near-term exploitation levels, and especially if vermilion and sunset rockfishes continue to be managed as part of the minor shelf rockfish complex, the STAT recommends regular monitoring of total mortality for these two species to avoid excessive stock depletion and potential loss of yield.
+Given recent and projected near-term exploitation levels, and especially if vermilion and sunset rockfish continue to be managed as part of the minor shelf rockfish complex, the STAT recommends regular monitoring of total mortality for these two species to avoid excessive stock depletion and potential loss of yield.